 For those who missed it, Cheer followed the Navarro College cheer team on their journey to the 2019 National Cheerleaders Association’s National Championship in Daytona, Florida.
 Along the way, viewers were not only introduced to the competitive world of cheerleading, but are also taught that not all cheerleaders are the same.
 The show’s shining stars — Gabi Butler, Morgan Simianer, Lexi Brumback, Jerry Harris, La’Darius Marshall, Mackenzie ‘Sherbs’ Sherburn and Austin Bayles — each took viewers on their own emotional journey about why they became cheerleaders and how the Navarro team became “home.”

-Now, eight months after it first hit the streaming service, the six-part docuseries is up for six Emmy Awards, including Outstanding Unstructured Reality Program.
+Eight months after it first hit the streaming service, the six-part docuseries was up for six 2020 Emmy Awards, including Outstanding Unstructured Reality Program.
 Monica told ET that the entire squad is “so excited” about the nominations.
 Get this, she even FaceTimed with Morgan just after the news was announced.
 And in total La’Darius fashion, he hilariously told the squad, “we’re all welcome for his role in getting Emmy nominations.”

 “Any time you get awarded for something it’s a symbol that you’ve done something right,” the coach dished.
 “Getting an Emmy nomination is just like [a National Championship].
 The reward, the feeling, symbolism of success.”